pur3-extreme/arcanists_2_aimbot/README.md

 OTHER
 * time 1.48 works well for whisper bombs
 * F1 needs to be precise, a few pixels off and the trajectory is fucked up a bit
-* keeping the camera centered on the character avoids needing to press F1 every time'''
+* keeping the camera centered on the character avoids needing to press F1 every time